tichaonax/esp8266-react-scheduler/README.md

 	1. Status
 	2. Automation

-Make sure you are familiar with building the project by going to [*rjwats*](https://github.com/rjwats/esp8266-react) for more documentation.
-It might be helpful to just go through the exercise and build that project on its own before you clone my [*react scheduler*](https://github.com/tichaonax/esp8266-react-scheduler).
+Make sure you are familiar with building the project by going to [*rjwats*" src="https://github.com/rjwats/esp8266-react) for more documentation.
+It might be helpful to just go through the exercise and build that project on its own before you clone my [*react scheduler*" src="https://github.com/tichaonax/esp8266-react-scheduler).

-If you run into issues with the date-picker in REACT follow the steps [*here*](https://material-ui-pickers.dev/getting-started/installation), a manual intervention may be needed in that case:
+If you run into issues with the date-picker in REACT follow the steps [*here*" src="https://material-ui-pickers.dev/getting-started/installation), a manual intervention may be needed in that case:

 You may need to install the following modules after an attempt on the initial build.